EQUIFAX CANADA: COMMITTED TO PERSONAL PRIVACY

 In addition to your credit information, Equifax may also collect personal information when you have direct contact with us for other reasons.
 Information collected by Equifax in these circumstances does not become part of your credit file.
 If it is maintained, this type of information is stored completely separately from your credit information and is not accessible by Equifax customers.

 Some examples of situations when personal information may be collected that are not included in your credit information include:

-When you purchase a service or product form Equifax, we will collect personal information from you during the order process.
+When you request a service or product form Equifax, we will collect personal information from you during the order process.

 When you apply for employment with Equifax, we may collect personal information from your application or resume.

 When you call Equifax by telephone, the call may be recorded or monitored to help us train employees and to ensure we are maintaining a high standard of consumer care.
 You will be notified by an automated message if your call may be monitored or recorded.

 Principle No. 5 : Limiting use, disclosure and retention

 Equifax limits the use, disclosure and retention of your credit information in accordance with applicable credit reporting and privacy laws.
 An Equifax customer must have your consent and a purpose permitted by law to access Equifax consumer credit reports.
 All Equifax customers are required to go through the Equifax application screening process and access is not granted to all applicants.
 The customers that are accepted by Equifax are carefully screened and contractually obliged to respect and abide by all applicable credit reporting and privacy laws.
 Equifax conducts periodic audits to ensure that Equifax customers are acting in compliance with their contractual and legal obligations.